 How much money are you really saving?

 It should not cost more than $1,200-1,800 plus a modest per participant annual to administer a “plain vanilla” small business 401k plan.
 I utilize some recordkeeper & TPA that can administer a 50-participant 401k plan with $100,000 in assets for approximately $45/participants plus 0.10% investment management fee.
-There are few, if any, MEPs that can match this pricing structure.
+There are few, if any, Multiple Employer Plans that can match this pricing structure.
 In addition, there are related costs – accounting, payroll administration & coordination – that also need to be figured into a full cost analysis.

 How Do I Navigate the Complex World of Fiduciary Responsibility?